 Here's all the law enforcement officers who have died on duty in 2018

-Since the start of 2018, at least six police officers across the U.S. have died while on duty.
+Since the start of 2018, at least seven police officers across the U.S. have died while on duty.

 Roughly 135 cops died in 2016, making it the deadliest year for police officers in at least five years, Fox News has determined.
 And while there were fewer deaths in 2017, the numbers weren’t much better: A total of 129 officers died last year.
 And 46 of those deaths were caused by gunfire.